Hibiki0506/NumberGame/README.md

 # NumberGame

-This is a little game written in C++.
+This is a little command line-based game written in C++.

 In this game you can 10 times to guess a number between 1 and 100.
 If you guess the number correctly, you win!